 As I perused the folios for useful sources, I heard the rattling of chains.
 That's when a book fell down, striking the ground with a loud thud.

 Shifting my attention to the upper shelf, that's when I saw it peering down.
 Red lights blinded me as they stared me right in the eyes from on top of the closet.
-Two glowing eyes peered through a barred latch, concealed inside a dark copper shell like a goblin from the fairy tales.
-A type of mechanical man enclosed inside its bell, which it wore just how a hermit crab would.
+Two glowing eyes peered through a barred latch concealed inside a dark copper shell like a goblin from the fairy tales.
+A type of mechanical man enclosed inside its bell, which it wore just as a hermit crab would.

 It leaned over the ledge of the closet in a crouched position as if it was about to lash out at me.
 Instead, it bated its time, silent, motionless, when suddenly, a humming began to resonate through the interior of the bell.
 It was the noise not unlike that of a gong that grew exponentially louder, so I had to cover my ears.
 It grew louder, making my innards tremble, and the ground shook beneath my feet.
 It grew louder, the air itself rumpled as if it had turned fluid, and I couldn't breathe.
 Tremors that turned my muscles to jelly, making me collapse on the ground.
 That’s how paralyzed I was by the noise resonating throughout my body.
 The pain and the sheer terror of the experience still make my muscles tense and my nerves tingle.

 The encounter likely lasted mere seconds, but the experience felt ongoing for hours.
 As I felt my body being turned inside out, the vibrations turned into a rhythm.
 The humming became like the lyrics of a song.
-The droning noise started to speak to me in verses, pronounced in some long-dead language.
-Yet, their meaning was revealed by invoked memories inside my mind, amalgamating into a dark phantasm of things that transpired, and events yet to come.
+The droning noise started to speak to me in verses pronounced in some long-dead language.
+Yet, their meaning was revealed by invoked memories inside my mind, amalgamating into a dark phantasm of things that transpired and events yet to come.
 When I recovered, the Herald of Dark Tidings had gone.
-The books were back on their shelves, and the world was just as if nothing transpired.
+The books were back on their shelves, and the world was just as if nothing had transpired.
 I had recalled the experience to close friends, but they blamed it on a stroke and other afflictions known to make men feeble.

 But the Herald is very real.
 I see it.
 Hear it.
 Sometimes, I even notice the sour smell of burnt metal and brimstone as I pore over private and illicit collections for the artifacts I seek.
 Then there are visions of unreality that haunt my dreams, instructing me to visit other worlds.
-And it revealed to me what would become us, you, and our unborn, if I do not act.
+And it revealed to me what would become us, you, and our unborn if I do not act.